Keeping DX Delivery Powered Up With Last Mile Logistics EV Charging

 In this blog: What are the key differences? | The cost of ownership | Why you should consider an EV as a company car

-Despite the fact that we are only a few years away from the end to the sale of new internal combustion engine (ICE) cars and vans, they were still a dominant market contender in 2022.
+Even though we’re only a few years away from the end of the sale of new internal combustion engine (ICE) cars and vans, they were still a dominant market contender in 2023.
 According to the Society of Motor Manufacturers and Traders (SMMT), petrol retained its top position, with a market share of 42.3%.
 However, this is a decline from its 46.3% share in 2021.
-Also promising is the fact that electric vehicle (EV) market is continuing to experience growth.
+Also promising is the fact that the electric vehicle (EV) market is continuing to experience growth.
 Battery electric vehicles took a 16.6% market share of registrations last year, an increase from 11.6% in 2021 and above diesel, which saw a drop from 8.2% in 2021 to 5.1% in 2022.

 But are electric cars worth it?
-For those considering making a new vehicle purchase, offering company EVs, or upgrading their fleet, we have pulled together a summary of the core differences between battery power versus ICE.
+How do ICE cars stack up against EVs or hybrids?
+For those considering making a new vehicle purchase, offering company EVs, or upgrading their fleet, we have created:

-On top of this, their lower centre of gravity provides better handling, comfort, and responsiveness.
-EVs also tend to use less energy in stop-and-go city traffic.
+On top of this, their lower centre of gravity provides better handling and comfort.
+What’s more, EVs provide huge amounts of instant torque which means excellent responsiveness and acceleration.
+This is why EVs tend to use less energy in stop-and-go city traffic.

-The relatively high initial outlay cost of buying an EV are offset by reduced costs in other areas, such as maintenance.
-EVs have far less moving parts and therefore cost less to maintain, and experience less wear and tear.
+Are electric cars cheaper to maintain?
+Yes.
+The relatively high initial outlay cost of buying an EV is offset by reduced costs in other areas, such as maintenance.
+EVs have far fewer moving parts and therefore cost less to maintain.
+They experience less wear and tear compared to a traditional petrol or diesel engine which can have hundreds of parts which can eventually need replacing.

 That being said, EVs do still require some maintenance.
 Brakes, tyres, and other consumables should be inspected periodically, in line with the manufacturer’s instructions.
 These inspection schedules tend to occur less frequently than combustion engine vehicles as EVs are lighter on tyres and brakes because of regenerative braking.